TomerFi/github-management-scripts/.github/README.md

       Lambda->>S3: fetches previous stored reports
       opt if found diffs
         Lambda-->>S3: store the new reports
-        Lambda-->>SES: send an email with diffs
+        Lambda-->>SES: send an email with a diffs report end
-      end
   ```